 An invisible creature in the water displaces water, revealing its location.
 The invisible creature, however, is still hard to see and benefits from total concealment (50% miss chance).

 An invisible burning torch still gives off light, as does an invisible object with a light or similar spell cast upon it.
 An invisible creature carrying an exposed source of bright light may still make a stealth check to mask both himself and the exact location of the light source.
 The light source is diffuse and difficult to pinpoint, but a pretty potent clue as to the creature's whereabouts.
 That is, a light source, even an invisible one, is passively noticeable by anyone with sight-based senses, and is automatically noticed.
 Most creatures will then wonder where the light is coming from, and make an active check to look for its source, triggering the opposed Perception vs. Stealth roll.
-If the invisible creature hasn't made a Stealth check, the opposed Perception check is against an Average DC (based on the invisible creature's CR or level).
+If the invisible creature hasn't made a Stealth check, the opposed Perception check is against an Average DC (based on the invisible creature's CR (challenge rating) or level).

 Invisible creatures cannot use gaze attacks.